 - JIHC adheres to a rigorous double-blind reviewing policy in which the identities of both the reviewer and author are always concealed from both parties.
 Only after getting the referees’ approval will the paper be taken for publication.

 - Papers which have to be heavily reviewed linguistically and re-written, or do not follow the editorial guidelines, will be sent back to the authors for correction.

 - Their work is original and written by them.

 - Their work has not been previously published and has been submitted only to JIHC.

-- Where material is taken from other sources (including their own published writing) the source is clearly cited and appropriate permission obtained.
+- Where material is taken from other sources (including their own published writing) the source should be clearly cited and appropriate permission obtained.

 - Their work does not infringe on any rights of others including privacy rights and intellectual property rights.

 - Their data is true and not manipulated.

 - Their data is their own or that they have permission to use data reproduced in their paper.